-You have the freedom to operate the way you want, but you must take responsibility for the choices you make and the actions you take – you do not assign blame to other people for the choices that you make.—Jon Butcher, Author of Mindvalley’s Lifebook Quest
+You have the freedom to operate the way you want, but you must take responsibility for the choices you make and the actions you take – you do not assign blame to other people for the choices that you make.—Jon Butcher, trainer of Mindvalley’s Lifebook Quest

 The alternative to reactivity is to be proactive.
 It means to take initiative and not let emotions and external factors control you.